 Fair dealing has been interpreted by the Supreme Court of Canada as being "an integral part of the Copyright Act ...
 In order to maintain the proper balance between the rights of a copyright owner and users' interests, it must not be interpreted restrictively."
-Activities that would normally constitute copyright infringement are saved if the use constitutes fair dealing for certain purposes, including research and private study, criticism and review and news reporting.
-Satire, parody and education will be added as legitimate uses of copyrighted material.
+Activities that would normally constitute copyright infringement are saved if the use (i) is "fair", as determined under a judicial sixstep test, and (ii) falls within certain purposes, including research and private study, criticism and review and news reporting.

-Adding satire and parody to the fair dealing exception legitimizes many widespread creative, entertainment and social commentary activities.
-Many late night television comedy shows, morning radio shows, and print and online publishers rely on parodies and satires of creative works to develop their own material.
+Under the Copyright Modernization Act provisions, satire, parody and education are now also added as accepted "fair dealing" purposes.
+This can be expected to legitimize many widespread creative, entertainment and social commentary activities.
+Many latenight television comedy shows, morning radio shows, and print and online publishers rely on parodies and satires of creative works to develop their own material.
 Canadian courts will likely look to the American jurisprudence in interpreting the meaning of satire and parody, as U.S. copyright law has long included these uses in its parallel concept of "fair use".

 1. Making Works Available Online

-Performers and record labels will have an exclusive "making available right", to allow them to control the release of their performances and sound recordings online.
+Under the Copyright Modernization Act, performers and record labels have an exclusive "making available right", to allow them to control the release of their performances and sound recordings online.

-Practically speaking, this means that an artist can better control sharing of their works over peer to peer networks, and can prevent a retailer from releasing his or her material online in advance of an official release date, among other things.
+Practically speaking, this means that artists can better control sharing of their works over peertopeer networks, and can prevent a retailer from releasing material online in advance of an official release date, among other things.
 To enforce the "making available" right, a copyright collective must file a tariff (a licence proposal) with the Copyright Board of Canada for certification.

 2. Moral Rights

 Authors and composers have long held "moral rights" in their work.
-These rights will be extended to performers, for performances occurring after the related amendments come into force.
+These rights are extended to performers, for performances occurring after the related amendments come into force.